-The higher education sector is not immune to ongoing uncertainty and challenges surrounding Brexit, and there is no doubt it represents a continuing challenge for the College.
-However the strength of the College's reputation overseas continues to attract students from all over the world.
+The higher education sector is not immune to the lasting impact of Brexit, and there is no doubt it represents a continuing challenge for the College.
+However, the strength of the College's reputation overseas continues to attract students from all over the world.

-The Government announcement during 2018/19 to continue to allow EU students commencing their studies in academic year 2020/21 to be assessed at the UK fee rate and to qualify for student loans was welcome news, although this provides only short term assurance.
-From 2021 EU students will fall under the International Fee regime and this is clearly a risk with regards to recruitment in these markets.
+The Government announcement during 2018/19 to continue to allow EU students commencing their studies in academic year 2020/21 to be assessed at the Home fee rate and to qualify for student loans was welcome news, although this provides only short-term assurance.
+From 2021 EU students fall under the International Fee regime and this has meant that recruitment from EU countries has reduced in 2021.
+Whether recruitment from these countries can recover remains an ongoing risk.